Christina Hicks

-Early life and education
+Early life, education and career

-Hicks earned her undergraduate degree at Newcastle University, where she majored in tropical coast management.
+Hicks was raised for most of her childhood in East Africa, and the UK.
+She earned her undergraduate degree in engineering at Oxford Brookes University, and a Masters at Newcastle University where she studied tropical coast management.
 She completed her doctoral research at the James Cook University Australian Research Council Centre of Excellence for Coral Reef Studies.
-After earning her doctorate, Hicks moved to Stanford University, where she joined the Center for Ocean Solutions.
+After earning her doctorate, Hicks moved briefly to Stanford University, where she joined the Center for Ocean Solutions before moving to a lectureship at Lancaster University in 2015.

-Research and career
+Research contributions

 Hicks studied the health of global coral reefs.
 She showed that the coral reefs that have healthy ecosystems were in remote areas with low fishing pressure and locations where there were high levels of local engagement with local marine management.
 On the other hand, places with poor fisheries governance, intensive capture and a recent history of environmental disaster have worse performing coral reefs.

 As global diets move to become more healthy and sustainable, "blue foods" such as fish can have low environmental impacts and are rich in micronutrients.
 Hicks was interested in the injustices in the production, distribution and consumption of so-called "blue foods".
 In 2019, Hicks was awarded an ERC Starting Grant to investigate micronutrient variability amongst fish in tropical Africa.
-She is interested in the impact of fishing pressure, food insecurity and the climate on these nutrient concentrations, as well as how nutrient concentrations impact social processes.
+She is interested in the impact of fishing pressure, food insecurity and climate changes on these nutrient concentrations, as well as how nutrient concentrations impact social processes.
 She demonstrated that the nutrients in local fish were more than enough to treat people with malnutrition, but that the catch was often not accessible to people most in need.
-She has argued that instead of increasing revenue from fish exports, policy is required to ensure that local communities.
-Hicks believes that to effectively combat ecological destructions, efforts must be made to promote a healthy planet and a just society.
+She has argued that instead of increasing revenue from fish exports, policy is required to ensure that local communities benefit from seafoods.
+Hicks believes that to effectively combat ecological destruction, efforts must be made to promote a healthy planet and also a just society.

 Hicks appeared in the Netflix documentary Seaspiracy, but criticised the film for being misleading.